nanigashi-uji/cornercut-compile/README.md

 % ls -l example
 ```

-If you want to obtain the pure sourve doing the compile code only, give non-zero value to the environmental variables: `keep_src`.
+If you want to obtain the pure source doing the compile code only, give non-zero value to the environmental variables: `keep_src`.

 ```sh
 % env autorun=0 keep_src=1 ./example.cc.sh
 % ls -l example.cc
 ```

-When the file with same filename as the compiled binary (`example` for the example above, or `a.out` in some case.), this script will be aborted to avoide the overriding existing file.
+When the file with same filename as the compiled binary (`example` for the example above, or `a.out` in some case.), this script will be aborted to avoid the overriding existing file.
 If you do not care the override, give non-zero value to the environmental variables: `force_build`.

 ```sh
 % ls -l example